 - 220g (8oz) 70% cocoa solids dark chocolate (I used Lindt)

 A baking tin sized around 20 x 34cm and about 3cm deep - lined with baking parchment

 - Place the ginger nuts in a large, sealable, plastic bag and bash them into small pieces with a rolling pin.
 You want to be able to see a few chunks rather than it being all rubble.

 - Now gently melt the butter, golden syrup, cocoa powder and raisins in a large pan.

 - When everything is nicely melted and mixed, pour in the crushed biscuits and mix very well.

-- Tip this mixture into your prepared tin and press the mixture out into all the corners so that there are no spaces - see tip above.
+- Tip this mixture into the prepared tin and press the mixture out into all the corners so that there are no spaces and it is firm and solid (see tip above).

-- Now spread the chocolate evenly over the top of the tiffin mixture and leave to chill in the fridge for a few hours until completely solid.
+- Now spread the melted chocolate evenly over the top of the tiffin mixture and leave to chill in the fridge until solid.

 - When you are ready to cut up the tiffin, use the paper to lift it out of the tin and then use your sharpest knife to cut it into your chosen sizes.
 This is best eaten straight out of the fridge.